jackvreeken/rtc-tools/doc/optimization/goal_programming/main_idea.rst

 This is the default way to convert results of a previous optimisation problem to a constraint for the next optimisation problem.
+Details on converting goals to constraints can be found in :ref:`converting-goals-to-constraints`.

 There are several options for implementing goal programming.
 These options are set with